Velko/AoC_2024/README.md

 Ok, waiting for it won't work.
 Now I have to think on a proper solution.
 This is the first time this year, when I have to postpone the solution till later.

+I have an idea - let's work with _transitions_: a pair of buttons, robots have to move from one to another.
+It I calculate, what it takes to move from one digit to another, or from one directional button to another, I should be able to calculate the length of a command stream without actually building it whole.

+**The end of second day working on this problem:** It now calculates the answers to Part 1 blazingly fast.
+It even has a loop for the intermediate robots.

+Unfortunately, when I change the length of the loop to 25, the answer I get is too high.
+It, however, is not a off-by one error, because if I change the loop to 24 iterations, I get a "too low" answer.
+At least now I know that the number must be between these two, but that is not helping much.

+Hopefully I'm missing something stupid, but if my main assumption, that there is "one true way" for each transition between buttons breaks down when the number of levels increases, then it might be very bad.
+Or haven't I only identified the best ones?

+_This year I have gotten this far without looking up any hints on Reddit (I only studied an old StackOverflow post about multiple best paths).
+Should I admit defeat and get some help?
+I'd really like to figure it out myself, but that might take a while..._

 Day 22
 ------